FRRouting/frr/doc/developer/topotests.rst

 - Write a topology (Graphviz recommended)
 - Obtain configuration files
 - Write the test itself
+- Mark the test with a technology area
 - Format the new code using `black <https://github.com/psf/black>`_
 - Create a Pull Request